 A few tips can make your visit to the Ernest Hemingway Home & Museum even better.

 - Stick around after the tour.
-The guided tour lasts for about 30 minutes but budget more time than that for Ernest Hemingway house.
+The guided tour lasts for about 30 minutes but budget more time than that for the Ernest Hemingway house.
 The garden is beautiful to explore on your own so make sure that you have time to stick around for a while after the Hemingway tour.

 - Combine with Key West Lighthouse & Keeper’s Quarters Museum.
 Across the street from Hemingway’s Key West Home you find the best view on the island.
 And Key West Lighthouse not only offers a fantastic view but also welcomes visitors to the educational Keeper’s Quarters Museum.

 Other things to do near the Hemingway House

-Key West is a place packed with interesting things to do in Key West near Ernest Hemingway House & Museum.
+You find many more interesting things to do in Key West near Ernest Hemingway House & Museum.
 Key West Lighthouse & Keeper’s Quarters Museum literally sits across the street from the Hemingway House.

 Other fun places to visit in Key West are Mallory Square, Fort Zachary Taylor State Park, Southernmost Point, Sloppy Joe’s, Mile Marker 0 and Key West Butterfly & Nature Conservatory.

 From Ernest Hemingway Home and Museum